OUR WORK IN PRISONS

 “I’ve got a new label…songwriter”

-These are the words of a prisoner participant in 2makeit’s new project designed to help prisoners locked in their cells for up to 23 hours per day since the Covid-19 crisis lockdown.Songbird provides activities to guide the writing of lyrics which are then sent to 2makeit for one of our Music Makers to add music.
+These are the words of a prisoner participant in 2makeit’s Songbird project designed specifically to help prisoners locked in their cells for up to 23 hours per day during the Covid-19 crisis lockdown.Songbird provides activities to guide the writing of lyrics which are sent to 2makeit for one of our Music Makers to add music.
 Recordings are then sent into prison for the prisoners to listen to and send to families to maintain vital contacts with loved ones.